How to Complete an Energized Electrical Work Permit (EEWP)

 - Shock Hazard Analysis: You must determine the system voltage, the Limited Approach Boundary, and the Restricted Approach Boundary.

 - Define Safe Work Practices: Based on the identified hazards, you must list the specific safe work practices that will be employed.
-This includes everything from the tools being used to the exact electrical switching procedures that will be followed to control energy.
+This includes tools, voltage-rated equipment, insulated tools, and exact electrical switching procedures that will be followed to control energy.

 - Determine Required Personal Protective Equipment (PPE): List every piece of personal protective equipment (PPE) required to protect against both shock and arc flash hazards.
 This includes voltage-rated gloves and tools, arc-rated clothing, face shields, balaclavas, and more.
-According to a 2023 survey by Fluke Corporation, 73% of workers believe electricians sometimes skip using proper PPE because it’s inconvenient, highlighting the need for strict enforcement.
+Industry surveys and incident reports have highlighted PPE noncompliance as an ongoing safety concern in electrical work; this underscores the need for thorough planning, PPE selection, and active management oversight.

 - Identify Personnel and Set Boundaries: List every qualified person who will be performing the work.
 You must also detail the methods used to restrict access to the work area for unqualified persons, ensuring proper NEC working clearance requirements are maintained as outlined in standards like NEC 110.26.

 - Part III: Authorizations: The final section includes signature lines for approval.
-This typically requires signatures from the electrically qualified person performing the work, their direct supervisor, and a higher level of management (such as a plant manager or safety director) to ensure broad awareness and accountability.
+This typically requires signatures from the electrically qualified person performing the work, their direct supervisor, and a management representative (such as a plant manager or safety director) to ensure broad awareness and accountability.

 The Role of the Qualified Electrical Worker

 Only a “qualified electrical worker” is permitted to work on energized equipment.
 According to OSHA and NFPA 70E, this is someone who has demonstrated skills and knowledge related to the construction and operation of electrical equipment and installations and has received safety training to recognize and avoid the hazards involved.
-This goes beyond simply holding a license as a residential electrician or even a journeyman electrician.
 Qualification is task-specific.
-A master electrician may be highly qualified for commercial installations but may not be qualified to work on medium-voltage switchgear without specific training.
+A master electrician may be highly qualified for commercial installations but may not be qualified to work on medium-voltage switchgear without specific training and documented experience.

-Foundational knowledge from an electrician school, certifications like NCCER, and a deep understanding of the NEC code book are essential building blocks.
+Foundational knowledge from an electrician school, industry-recognized certifications, and a deep understanding of the NEC code book are essential building blocks.
 However, qualification for energized work requires specific, documented training on hazard recognition, risk assessment procedures, and proper use of PPE.
 Whether you’re a seasoned professional or just starting, ongoing education is non-negotiable.
-It is vital to understand the rules for energized work, and you can achieve this with our dedicated NFPA 70E training.
+It is vital to understand the rules for energized work, and you may find dedicated NFPA 70E training helpful for meeting employer and code expectations.

 Key Takeaways for Energized Work